defuncart/game_saves_backup/README.md

 The latest release can be found [here](https://github.com/defuncart/game_saves_backup/releases/latest).

 In desktop mode, the application can be added to Steam Launcher as a Non-Steam game via content menu, Lutris or Heroic.
+Official artwork assets can be found in [assets_dev/steam](assets_dev/steam) and added via Steam launcher.

 ### Building from Source